open-contracting/standard/docs/guidance/map/pre-qualification.md

 :file: ../../examples/pre-qualification/multi-stage.csv
 ```

-This worked example describes 3 types of multi-stage procedure and explains how to model them in OCDS.
+This example describes 3 types of multi-stage procedure and explains how to model them in OCDS.

 ## Definitions